Comparative Analysis of Weather-Based Indexes and the Actuaries Climate Index$^{TM}$ for Crop Yield Prediction and Weather-Derivative Pricing: Climate Indexes

 \subsection{Weather-Based Indexes}

 CDD and HDD are temperature-based indexes, with CDD capturing warm weather conditions and HDD representing cool weather conditions.
 PRE, on the other hand, quantifies rainfall amounts.
 These indexes are initially calculated on a daily basis, and their values for longer intervals, such as monthly or meteorological seasons, are derived by summing the daily data.
-Briefly, CDD measures how much the daily average outside air temperature exceeds a base level temperature (usually taken as 65°F or 18°C), and HDD measures the opposite, the temperature falls below a base level \citep{r1}.
+These indexes capture different and complementary aspects of weather conditions and therefore do not overlap, but rather represent distinct dimensions of climatic variability.
+Briefly, CDD measures how much the daily average outside air temperature exceeds a base level temperature, and HDD measures the opposite, the temperature falls below a base level.
+The base temperature of 65°F (18°C) is widely adopted in the literature, as it represents a standard benchmark for heating and cooling demand \citep{r1, r74, r75}.
+Since this study focuses on U.S. data, the use of 65°F ensures consistency with both the existing literature and industry practice in weather derivatives.

 Let $T_i^{\text{max}}$ and $T_i^{\text{min}}$ denote the maximum and minimum temperatures measured on day $i$.
 The average temperature for day $i$ is defined as: